 - Verizon Inc. in its acquisition of Terremark Worldwide

-- American Securities in its acquisitions of Air Methods Corporation, Chromaflo Technologies Corporation, Henry Company LLC, Blue Bird Corporation, Aspen Dental Management Inc., Emerald Performance Materials, Matthew Warren, Inc. (d/b/a MW Industries), Metaldyne, Gentek, MECS and Arizona Chemical; in its acquisition and sale of a majority stake in Ulterra Drilling Technologies, L.P.; in its sales of General Chemical Corporation, GT Technologies, Tekni-Plex, Inc. and Royal Adhesives & Sealants, LLC; and in the sale of its majority stake in Aspen Dental
+- American Securities in its acquisitions of FleetPride, Inc., Air Methods Corporation, Chromaflo Technologies Corporation, CPM Holdings, Inc., Henry Company LLC, Blue Bird Corporation, Aspen Dental Management Inc., Emerald Performance Materials, Matthew Warren, Inc. (d/b/a MW Industries), Metaldyne, Gentek, MECS and Arizona Chemical; in its acquisition and sale of Ulterra Drilling Technologies, L.P.; in its sales of General Chemical Corporation, GT Technologies, Tekni-Plex, Inc. and Royal Adhesives & Sealants, LLC; and in the sale of its majority stake in Aspen Dental

 - Woodspring Hotels Holdings LLC (a portfolio company of Lindsay Goldberg) in its $231 million sale of WoodSpring Hotels Franchise Services LLC to Choice Hotels International, Inc. and in its sale of more than 100 company-owned hotel properties to funds affiliated with Brookfield Strategic Real Estate Partners II